 The celebration of Eid-al-Fitr occurs at the conclusion to the Holy Month of Ramadan.

-The dates this special occasion will fall on will be determined by moon sighting, however, the exact days the public and private sector will take as holidays in Abu Dhabi will be confirmed by the UAE Government.
+The dates this special occasion will fall on will be determined by moon sighting committee, however, the exact days the public and private sector will take as holidays in Abu Dhabi will be confirmed by the UAE Government.

-It is expected in 2021 that this holiday will fall from approximately the 11th to 14th of May 2021 (the last day of Ramadan to 3 Shawwal – 4 days), though the exact dates are announced only a few days before.
+It is expected in 2023 that this public holiday will fall from 20 April to 23 April 2023, though possibly lasting until 24 April 2023 (the last day of Ramadan to 3 Shawwal – 5 days)

 What do I need to know as a visitor to Abu Dhabi during Eid?

 Eid Al Fitr celebrates the Festival of the Breaking of the Fast.
-From Ramadan 29 to Shawwal 3 (the 10th month on the Hijri calendar), Muslims around the world mark the end of “sawm” – day time fasting – which is one of the five pillars of Islam.
+From Ramadan 29 to Shawwal 3 (the 10th month on the Hijri calendar), Muslims worldwide mark the end of “sawm” – daytime fasting – one of the five pillars of Islam.